 Conference will be even more practical this year and will include more detailed ‘How to sessions’ – how to undertake different types of projects as well as an opportunity to ‘workshop’ difficult issues affecting members.

-Members and non-members can book prior to 14th of July at a greatly discounted rate by clicking here.
+Members and non-members can book prior to 29th of September at an early bird rate by clicking here.

 IED North Conference 10 May 2017

 Earlier this year in May, we also held an IED North Conference in Manchester.
 This was a hugely successful event which received very positive feedback from delegates.